Here's one question you inevitably ask every autumn: Why does pumpkin pie crack? The answer, though simple, will leave you feeling like a new baker.

-Make today the day you put your pumpkin pie worries behind you with this super simple trick to getting your pie to come out fully baked (read: not over-baked) and crack-free!
+Now that the holidays are nearing, you're probably worried about your pumpkin pie cracking like it did last year (and the year before that).
+Make today the day you put your pumpkin pie worries behind you by learning how to get your pie to come out wrinkle-free!
 What's the secret, you ask?
-Timing.
-Yes, ladies, a little bit of time management can surprisingly go a long way, especially when it comes to baking.
+Timing: A little bit of time management can surprisingly go a long way, especially when it comes to baking.

 (Photo Credit: Giphy)

-Just because you've taken the pie out of the oven doesn't mean its stopped baking.
+It's important to remember that just because you've taken the pie out of the oven doesn't mean its stopped baking.
 This is because the filling's residual heat will continue to cook the eggs, which will ultimately crack your pie.

 (Photo Credit: Giphy)

-Try baking your pie on a lower oven rack.
+3. Try baking your pie on a lower oven rack.